 On July 5, 2022, we entered into an Exchange Agreement (the "Exchange Agreement") with Dr. Lawrence Perich pursuant to which we acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of our common stock.
 The acquisition of DNA/GPS combines DNA/GPS' pharmacogenetic mapping capabilities with our retinal imaging capabilities.
-The combined technology is expected to have the ability to provide diagnoses of systemic and retinal diseases.
-We accounted for this transaction as an asset acquisition in the year ending December 31, 2022, and recorded the estimated purchase consideration and related expenses as in process research and development in the accompanying consolidated statement of operations.
+The combined technology is expected to have the ability to provide diagnoses of systemic and retinal disorders in the cardiovascular, Alzheimer's and Parkinson disease.
+The markers and data analysis are rapid and cost effective, thereby eliminating expensive diagnostic equipment such as MRI or CT scanning.
+The results are confidential to the patient and anonymous for any third party without permission of the patient.
+We accounted for this transaction as an asset acquisition in 2022.